tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ```

 Insert the respective code, and the save (ctrl+X to save, then ctrl+S to confirm file name, then ENTER to confirm changes).
-your code should look somewhat like this:
+Your code should look somewhat like this:
 ```
 // Nodes to connect to (IPv4 only).
 "connectTo":